 - Guidelines to ensure CRC vacancy postings:

 Institutes are required to issue an open call for available chairs to researchers, for recruitment, retention, and/or advancement of a chair.
 Applications must include at a minimum: i) a complete CV ii) a research proposal; and iii) a description of how the applicant will help attract additional resources, including financial, non-financial, training and/or collaboration opportunities.Research institutes may submit requests to the EVPSR for ‘flex moves’ (converting a vacant Tier 1 Chair into two Tier 2 Chairs or combining two vacant Tier 2 Chairs to create a Tier 1 Chair) if the availability of allocated Chairs allows.Regarding the corridor of flexibility to split or combine Chairs, each institute may decide to use flex moves to split Tier 1 Chairs into two Tier 2 Chairs when a Chair position search fails to yield applicants who meet the assessment criteria for a Tier 1 Chair or when a CRC is being used as a recruitment tool.
 The decision concerning when to use the corridor of flexibility rests with the EVPSR and is subject to approval by the University of Toronto.Chair renewalNotices of renewal are provided to UHN by the University of Toronto one year prior to the CRC termination date.
 The Research Institute leadership assesses the excellence of the chairholders and evaluates the chair renewal.
-The chairholder’s CV and annual scientific reviews are used in the evaluation.
+The chairholder’s CV and/or annual scientific reviews are used in the evaluation.
 A recommendation is submitted to the EVPSR office for the final decision.
 The assessment of performance includes but is not limited to:

 - UHN’s internal policies and procedures regarding diversity, equity and inclusion;